emberjs/guides/source/templates/writing-helpers.md

 `format-currency` helper to take an optional configuration for which currency symbol to display.

-Handlebars helpers allow you to pass named arguments as a JavaScript object that contains the name of the argument along with an associated value.
+Helpers allow you to pass named arguments as a JavaScript object that contains the name of the argument along with an associated value.
 The order in which named arguments are supplied does not affect functionality.